jsloop42/dreamlisp/README.md

 #### next/1

-Returns the next element in the lazy sequence if present, else throws an exception.
+Returns the next element in the lazy sequence if present else throws an exception.

-Following from the above example,
+Following the above example,

 ```
 λ user> (next lseq)